-When it comes to wearing a Men’s kilt outfit, a brogue is just as important as the kilt itself.
-Simply put, you can’t avoid brogues because without them your kilt outfit will look incomplete.
-They aren’t just meant for kilts but you can also wear them with anything and that’s the beauty of them, you can wear brogues with anything and they’d still look good.
-So, whenever you go for shoes shopping then don’t forget to pick up a pair of brogues.
+When it comes to wearing a men’s kilt outfit, a brogue is just as important as the kilt itself.
+Simply put, you can’t complete your kilt outfit without brogues.
+Not only are they suitable for kilts, but you can also wear them with any outfit, which is the beauty of brogues.
+So, whenever you go shoe shopping, don’t forget to pick up a pair of brogues.

-The brogues were founded in Scotland and Ireland and if you’re from any of these countries then you’d know how much it rains in such regions.
-To make it easier to walk on wet surfaces, they created brogues because they contain tiny holes that drain water.
-Now, a lot has changed in the design and purpose of brogues.
-The tiny holes that were used to drain water in the old times, now are only used as decorations.
+Brogues originated in Scotland and Ireland, where it rains a lot.
+They were created to make it easier to walk on wet surfaces because they contain tiny holes that drain water.
+However, over time, the design and purpose of brogues have changed.
+The tiny holes that were once used to drain water are now used only as decorations.

 There are three main types of brogues – full brogue, half brogue, and quarter brogue.
-Brogues are often compared in their styles as well and the styles are – Derby and Oxford.
-The only difference between the two is that one features open lacing whereas the other one doesn’t.
-You may checkout our Sporrans collection as well.
+Brogues are often compared in their styles as well, which are Derby and Oxford.
+The only difference between the two is that one features open lacing, whereas the other one does not.
+You may also check out our Sporrans collection.

 Full Brogue

-Full brogue (also known as Wingtip) is the most popular type of brogue that features a pointed wing shape that extends to the sides and that’s how you can distinguish if it’s a full brogue or not.
-Another easy way to find out is to look at the brogue from the top and see if it forms a W or M letter.
+Full brogue (also known as wingtip) is the most popular type of brogue that features a pointed wing shape that extends to the sides.
+This is how you can distinguish whether it’s a full brogue or not.
+Another easy way to find out is to look at the brogue from the top and see if it forms a “W” or “M” letter.

 Quarter Brogue

-Quarter brogue is very similar to half brogue but the only difference is that the decoration is just in the straight toe cap and there’s nothing in the toe cap.
+Quarter brogue is very similar to half brogue, but the only difference is that the decoration is only on the straight toe cap, and there’s nothing on the toe cap.
 They are perfect for formal events only.

 Beginners Guide To Brogues

-When it comes to wearing a Men’s kilt outfit, a brogue is just as important as the kilt itself.
-Simply put, you can’t avoid brogues because without them your kilt outfit will look incomplete.
-They aren’t just meant for kilts but you can also wear them with anything and that’s the beauty of them, you can wear brogues with anything and they’d still look good.
-So, whenever you go for shoes shopping then don’t forget to pick up a pair of brogues.
+When it comes to wearing a men’s kilt outfit, a brogue is just as important as the kilt itself.
+Simply put, you can’t complete your kilt outfit without brogues.
+Not only are they suitable for kilts, but you can also wear them with any outfit, which is the beauty of brogues.
+So, whenever you go shoe shopping, don’t forget to pick up a pair of brogues.

-The brogues were founded in Scotland and Ireland and if you’re from any of these countries then you’d know how much it rains in such regions.
-To make it easier to walk on wet surfaces, they created brogues because they contain tiny holes that drain water.
-Now, a lot has changed in the design and purpose of brogues.
-The tiny holes that were used to drain water in the old times, now are only used as decorations.
+Brogues originated in Scotland and Ireland, where it rains a lot.
+They were created to make it easier to walk on wet surfaces because they contain tiny holes that drain water.
+However, over time, the design and purpose of brogues have changed.
+The tiny holes that were once used to drain water are now used only as decorations.

 See here: Top 10 Famous Celtic Symbols